-Complex Operational Problem Solving and Design (2 Credit Hours)
+Complex Operational Problem Solving and Design (4 Credit Hours)

-This course develops the student's ability to adapt the Marine Corps Planning Process (MCPP), the Joint Planning Process, and integrate operational design concepts into collaborative operational problem solving by participating in Operational Planning Teams that develop plans for task forces engaged in irregular warfare.
+This course develops the student's ability to adapt the Marine Corps Planning Process and integrate design concepts into collaborative operational problem solving by participating in Operational Planning Teams that develop plans for task forces engaged in irregular warfare.

-- Analyze joint and Marine Corps doctrine and emerging concepts, and their application within joint and multinational operations.

--Integrate appropriate instruments of national power using the MCPP, JPP, and other planning approaches to achieve operational objectives.

--Apply appropriate modes of cross-cultural interaction to planning, programming, and operations.

--Recognize the complexity and nature of problems.

--Apply insights from history and other academic disciplines to enhance decision making. -Frame problems critically and creatively.
+- Analyze joint and Marine Corps doctrine and emerging concepts, and their application within joint and multinational operations. - Integrate appropriate instruments of national power using the Marine Corps Planning Process and other planning approaches to achieve operational objectives. - Apply appropriate modes of cross-cultural interaction to planning, programming, and operations. - Recognize the complexity and nature of problems. - Apply insights from history and other academic disciplines to enhance decision making. - Frame problems critically and creatively.

--Apply the MCPP, JPP, and other planning approaches to develop collaborative solutions to complex operational problems.

-$\cdot$ Apply leadership approaches suitable to the situation and an individual's personal leadership style.

-• Lead individuals and teams from diverse organizations with or without formal authority. • Employ effective oral communications techniques and styles appropriate to the audience, venue, and purpose.
+- Apply the Marine Corps Planning Process and other planning approaches to develop collaborative solutions to complex operational problems. - Apply leadership approaches suitable to the situation and an individual's personal leadership style. - Lead individuals and teams from diverse organizations with or without formal authority. - Employ effective oral communications techniques and styles appropriate to the audience, venue, and purpose.